 - Requirements for physical distancing may not be feasible in all situations in every school facility or on school buses, but all efforts possible will be made to observe physical distancing.
 Face coverings will be required when staff and students return to school.
 Where physical distancing measures can be implemented, face coverings may be removed.

 - All students and staff will wear a face covering when riding a school bus or district transportation.
-Face coverings are recommended for students under grade four since physical distancing will not be feasible.

 - All students and staff will wear face masks when physical distancing of six feet is not possible (school entry, exit, classroom, hall passing, bathroom).